cektor/DefaceGUI/README.md

 # DefaceGUI
 Graphical User Interface Face Anonymization Tool

 This application is a professional tool with a graphical user interface that enables anonymization of faces using the Deface Engine.
+Cross-Platform Compatible (Linux-Windows)

 **Note:** Special thanks to [A. Serhet KILIÇOĞLU (Shampuan)](https://github.com/shampuan) for his significant contributions to the development and design.